shailendrajain/cordova-plugin-inappbrowser/README.md

 [![Build Status](https://github.com/shailendrajain/cordova-plugin-inappbrowser.svg?branch=master)](https://github.com/shailendrajain/cordova-plugin-inappbrowser)

-# cordova-plugin-inappbrowser
+# cordova-plugin-inappbrowser (By Pass SSL Errors)

-#Refer the Original document of cordova-plugin-inappbrowser.
+Refer the Original document of cordova-plugin-inappbrowser.
 Behaviour of this plugin is similar to original plugin.
 For now feature of bypassing SSL error is available only on Android Platform.

 #Instruction to integrate the Plugin from local path